lingt-xyz/fileShrinker/README.md

 - `i`: input file is "fn2fn.csv"
 - `p`: shrink percentage is 0.6
 - `h`: keep headers.
-If true, first line would be appeared in the generated file(s)
+If true, first line would be appeared in the generated file(s); otherwise, all lines are randomized into the generated file(s)
 - `s`: keep both files.
 If true, keep both fn2fn.csv.0.6 and fn2fn.csv.0.4